openstack/openstack-manuals/doc/common/get-started-identity.rst

 Identity service overview
 =========================

-The OpenStack :term:`Identity service` provides a single point of integration for managing authentication, authorization, and a catalog of services.
+The OpenStack :term:`Identity service <Identity service (keystone)>` provides a single point of integration for managing authentication, authorization, and a catalog of services.

 The Identity service is typically the first service a user interacts with.
 Once authenticated, an end user can use their identity to access other OpenStack